Panman82/ember-bootstrap-switch/README.md

 *Warning: Do not use the bootstrap-switch 'state' as a property.
 Ember internals will throw a warning.*

+###### Indeterminate Default

+The 'indeterminate' option by default reads the 'checked' property and if `undefined` or `null` will return `true`, setting the switch to an indeterminate state (between on/off labels).
+This is helpful when passing a Promise in as the 'checked' attribute, the switch will be "indeterminate" until the Promise resolves.
+To override this functionality, simply define the attribute:
+`{{bs-switch indeterminate="false"}}`

-#### Action Handlers
+#### Action Handlers / Events

-The Component also captures [bootstrap-switch events](http://www.bootstrap-switch.org/events.html) and exposes them as Ember actions.
+The Component also captures [bootstrap-switch events](http://www.bootstrap-switch.org/events.html) and triggers them as Ember actions.
 Depending on the event/action, your function signature differs (below).
 Each action handler has access to the Component, which you can manipulate as needed, including: